MicrosoftDocs/memdocs/sccm/core/clients/manage/cmg/setup-cloud-management-gateway.md

 11. By default, the wizard enables the option to **Verify Client Certificate Revocation**.
 A certificate revocation list (CRL) must be publicly published for this verification to work.
 If you don't publish a CRL, deselect this option.

+12. Starting in version 1906, you can **Enforce TLS 1.2**.
+This setting only applies to the Azure cloud service VM.
+It doesn't apply to any on-premises Configuration Manager site servers or clients.
+For more information on TLS 1.2, see [How to enable TLS 1.2](/sccm/core/plan-design/security/enable-tls-1-2).<!-- SCCMDocs-pr#4021 -->

-12. Starting in version 1806, by default, the wizard enables the following option: **Allow CMG to function as a cloud distribution point and serve content from Azure storage**.
+13. Starting in version 1806, by default, the wizard enables the following option: **Allow CMG to function as a cloud distribution point and serve content from Azure storage**.
 Now a CMG can also serve content to clients.
 This functionality reduces the required certificates and cost of Azure VMs.

-13. Select **Next**.
+14. Select **Next**.

-14. To monitor CMG traffic with a 14-day threshold, choose the check box to turn on the threshold alert.
+15. To monitor CMG traffic with a 14-day threshold, choose the check box to turn on the threshold alert.
 Then, specify the threshold, and the percentage at which to raise the different alert levels.
 Choose **Next** when you're done.

-15. Review the settings, and choose **Next**.
+16. Review the settings, and choose **Next**.
 Configuration Manager starts setting up the service.
 After you close the wizard, it will take between five to 15 minutes to provision the service completely in Azure.
 Check the **Status** column for the new CMG to determine when the service is ready.

     > [!Note]
     > To troubleshoot CMG deployments, use **CloudMgr.log** and **CMGSetup.log**.
 For more information, see [Log files](/sccm/core/plan-design/hierarchy/log-files#cloud-management-gateway).